 Release from Prison

 If a release date is known, HiP staff will contact relevant Community Health and Social Care Services in advance, to advise them of this and will provide a discharge summary, to facilitate the transfer of are back to your team.
 Please be aware, that sometimes release addresses and dates can change with minimal notice which is outside of the control of HiP.
+We also provide patients with a supply of discharge medication, where applicable.

 -